Gas in the Digestive Tract

 How is gas in the digestive tract diagnosed?

-In some cases you may have gas symptoms because of a serious health problem.
+Many times, you will not need testing for symptoms of intestinal gas.
+In some cases, you may have gas symptoms because of a serious health problem.
 Always see your healthcare provider to be sure.

 Your healthcare provider will look at your past health and give you a physical exam.
 The following tests may also be done: